LunarVim/lunarvim.org/versioned_docs/version-1.2/troubleshooting/README.md

 ## My LunarVim looks ugly!

 - Make sure that you have a terminal that supports 24-bit colors.
 If not, you might face some issues regarding the default colorscheme, and other colorschemes.
-  - For a explainer on what 24-bit colors are, and to test if your terminal supports it, we like this usefull repository: https://github.com/termstandard/colors
+  - For a explainer on what 24-bit colors are, and to test if your terminal supports it, we like this useful repository: https://github.com/termstandard/colors

 - Another issue might be `termguicolors`.
 If this is the case, we advice you to look at the official neovim docs:
   - What is `termguicolors`? see <https://neovim.io/doc/user/options.html#'termguicolors'>